 .

-THE COLLECT FOR THE EIGHTH SUNDAY AFTER TRINITY
+THE COLLECT FOR THE BAPTISM OF CHRIST

 who is alive and reigns with you,